The-Microservice-Dungeon/decisionlog/_decisions/game-domainmodel.md

 - potential sub-domain: Game end
 - potential sub-domain: Game Creation
     + Are the Game conditions set her?
-    + Dungeon master approves map?
-    + Costs defined?
-    + Where is the map created and modified?
-    + Is there a max Player count?

 ### Command
 Commands are excuted through th ePlayer in a Round.
 The command need the information about a certain Robot and which